-A. Payment of Project Costs

-- HRSD will administer and be responsible for the initial payment of the Project Costs.
+- A. Payment of Project Costs - 1.
+HRSD will administer and be responsible for the initial payment of the Project Costs.
 During the course of construction, HRSD shall compensate the Contractors and other individuals and entities providing materials and/or services related to the Project for all Project Costs. - 2.
 The TOWN and HRSD acknowledge that HRSD will be paying the Project Cost in progress payments to the Contractors and other entities during phases of the Project's completion.
 The TOWN agrees to reimburse the HRSD for all progress payments made in accordance with Section I, above.
 HRSD shall provide the TOWN with an invoice detailing the portion of the Project Costs due at intervals during the Project. - 3.
 The Program Funds will first be used to fund the pump station and force main.
-The collection system will be constructed provided remaining Program Funds are available. - 4.
-HRSD and the TOWN will review and approve change orders related to the Project that increase the Project Costs.
-Upon written approval of any such change order by the TOWN, the Project Costs will be increased as provided in the change order and reimbursed to HRSD as provided herein.
+The collection system will be constructed provided remaining Program Funds are available.

+Notwithstanding any other provision contained in this Agreement, in the event that the Project Costs exceed the Program Funds, the TOWN shall reimburse HRSD for all Project Costs in excess of the Program Funds any such change order by the TOWN, the Project Costs will be increased as provided in the change order and reimbursed to HRSD as provided herein.